ibm-js/deliteful/docs/list/List.md

 # deliteful/list/List

-The `deliteful/list/List` custom element (`d-list`) renders a optionally scrollable list of items that are retrieved from a [Store](https://github.com/SitePen/dstore).
+The `deliteful/list/List` custom element (`d-list`) renders an optionally scrollable list of items that are retrieved from a [Store](https://github.com/SitePen/dstore).

 The list inherits from the `delite/Store` class and as such any valid `dstore/Store` implementation can be used to